NotElementImport/nuxoblivius-docs/release/records.md

 We can put a Sub Store in the Query, read more [here](/release/sub-store.html#sub-stores-as-query)

+Also can read a [Dynamic Params in  Query](/release/store/dynamic-params.html)

 ## Path Params

 `Records` support Path Params in request path, example param in path: `/api/user/get/{id}`